CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Face Rects

 *Numeric data storing rectangles that indicate the locations of faces in the Teenie Harris images.
 The face rectangles are derived from the union of Google, OpenPose, OpenFace and Microsoft (whichever has data).
-Where different APIs have produced small differences in detected rectangles, the rectangles here are an average of their results.*
+Where different APIs have produced small differences in detected rectangles, the rectangles stored here are an average of their results.*

 <img src="face_rects/15974_face_rects.png" alt="Example face-ellipse image" height="320"/><br />*Face rect(s) for Image #15974.*